Thewbi/neorv32/README.md

 defined in the RISC-V non priviledged specification.
 Then paste you machine code into rtl\core\neorv32_application_image.vhd

-## The Standard Approach using a Toolchain and Makefiles
+##  5. <a name='TheStandardApproachusingaToolchainandMakefiles'></a>The Standard Approach using a Toolchain and Makefiles

 The standard approach is to follow the structure outlined in the examples located inside the sw\example folder.